 What made sense on the manufacturing floors of factories in the early 20th century makes a lot less sense for today’s companies and workers.

-For more stats that prove that the 4-day workweek is paying off for companies and their employees, check out our infographic.
+Check out more 4-day workweek stats that prove the 4-day workweek is paying off for companies and their employees.

 The 4-day workweek at Wildbit